canjiali/PARADE/README.md

 # transformers_ranking

 ## Getting Started
-This repository simply requires three steps to run an ad-hoc ranking experiment.
+This repository simply requires three steps to run an ad-hoc document re-ranking experiment.
 We give a example of how to run DocuEBRT on Robust04 dataset using the title query.

-### Data Preparation
+### 1. Data Preparation
 We need to split the documets into passages, write them into TFrecord files.
 Data for 5 folds are required here.
 The standard `qrels`, `query`, `trec_run` files can be fulfilled by [Anserini](https://github.com/castorini/anserini),